tlatrace/painting-style-transfer/README.md

 This project aims at extracting the style from a painting and apply it to pictures.
 The extracted style will act as a filter, like the one you can commonly use on social media.

+### Project steps

+1. Preprocess paintings images
+2. Implement the VGG neural network
+3. Apply the output style to an existing picture

 ### Reference study